inspircd/docs/docs/4/moved-modules.md

 ### ssl_mbedtls

-This module was never really feature complete to the same level as the ssl_gnutls or ssl_openssl modules.
+This module was never really feature complete to the same level as the ssl_gnutls and ssl_openssl modules.
 Most notably it never gained SNI support or support for SPKI fingerprints.
 Additionally, the current mbedTLS maintainers have also broken C++ support multiple times (e.g. mbedTLS bugs #7087 and #8866) and relicensed the library from GPLv2 to the Apache License which means we can no longer ship binaries linked against it.
 Considering these factors it was decided to remove the module.
 Users are recommended to migrate to [the ssl_gnutls module](/4/modules/ssl_gnutls).

 ### userip